 The nominee has a responsibility under the Insolvency Code of Ethics to ensure that the lead from which they have received the referral for the consumer’s case has provided appropriate and detailed advice on debt options and has not misled the consumer in their advertisements.
 The guidance on monitoring insolvency practitioners: Advertisements, marketing and debt advice provides further information.
 Where the nominee considers the consumer has not received appropriate advice on the available options, they should ensure that the consumer receives such advice and has made an informed choice as to whether an IVA is the most appropriate option given their circumstances.

 My comment: Misses the main point.
 It is essential to be sure that the first contact with someone with a debt problem is not misleading.
 Otherwise someone is already sold on the idea of an IVA being the answer to all their problems when they are passed to the IVA firm.
-This should have said that an IVA firm should monitor all advertisments from lead generators it uses and cease taking leads where these are misleading.
-And that the IVA firm should listen to samples of call recordings to its lead generators to check misleading advice is not given.
+Here is an example of people being lied to by a scammer sending threatening emails.